DinneK/GitFit/docs/README.md

 # GitFit

 ## Abstract
   - Ever wanted to track all your activities in one place?
-Well, now your can with the GitFit Activity Tracker.
-GitFit implements Vanilla JavaScript to allow a user to see their daily step goals in comparison to other's.
+Well, now you can with the GitFit Activity Tracker.
+GitFit implements Vanilla JavaScript to allow a user to see their daily step goals in comparison to others.
 Track sleep habits and water intake in one handy, convenient place.

 ## Technologies
 - ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)